Layered Abstraction: Margo Allman & Helen Mason

 About Distinguished Artist Series

 The Distinguished Artist Series is a celebration of those artists who have impacted contemporary art in the greater Wilmington area through their artistic practices, teaching, and support of the community and its various institutions.
 Through unique exhibitions, the series will present exhibitions of these artists, surveying their legacies as they relate to local, national, and international trends.

 This survey of two important local artists features stunning images of their work as well as contributions from those familiar with their art.
 66 pp., $30.00

 Organizers & Sponsors

 Layered Abstraction: Margo Allman & Helen Mason was organized by the Delaware Art Museum.
 This exhibition is made possible by the Emily du Pont Memorial Exhibition Fund.
-Additional support is provided, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
+This exhibition is supported, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
 The Division promotes Delaware arts events on www.DelawareScene.com.